 Interested?
 GlovePie is your starting point; Christian also showed you the full process of connecting a WiiMote and setting it up with GlovePie.
 Here’s one of the more ambitious GlovePie projects.

 Wii RC Car

-Throw in an Arduino and you have a sweet WiiMote-controlled RC car; project files and build instructions available here, while the video below should be enough to excite you.
+Throw in an Arduino and you have a sweet WiiMote-controlled RC car;, while the video below should be enough to excite you.

 Remote Controlled Sex Toy

 Mojowijo is the latest in remote cybersex toys; otherwise known as teledildonics (no, I didn’t just make that word up, it’s legit – it’s on Wikipedia).
 Connect the WiiMote accessory port to the vibrating attachment and your movements are remotely transmitted across the globe to an anxiously awaiting partner.
 There’s no official word on a 3-player upgrade yet.

 And yes, there’s a relatively safe for work video:

 With the WiiU launching soon that still makes heavy use of WiiMote, these little things will likely be around for a long time yet.
 So to finish this off, here’s a little compilation of WiiMote fails.